trailblazer/reform/README.md

 By explicitely defining the form layout using `::property` there is no more need for protecting from unwanted input. `strong_parameter` or `attr_accessible` become obsolete.
 Reform will simply ignore undefined incoming parameters.

+## Support

+If you run into any trouble chat with us on irc.freenode.org#trailblazer.

 ## Maintainers

 [Nick Sutterer](https://github.com/apotonick)